Late effects of bowel cancer treatment

 Work and money

-If you have late effects after cancer treatment, this may make working more difficult.
+If you have late effects after cancer treatment, you may find working more difficult.
 Some people may decide to change the type of work they do or the way they work.
 Others may not be able to work anymore because of the effects of cancer on their health.

 About our information